 Federal regulations require that a student must be making satisfactory academic progress in a certificate or degree program in order to be eligible to receive federal aid.

 As per federal regulations, all academic transcripts will be evaluated for satisfactory academic progress whether or not financial aid was received.
 For the purposes of determining satisfactory academic progress, grades of "A," "B," "C," "D," "P," "F," "XF," “W,” "WA," "NP," and "I" will be calculated as attempted financial aid hours.
 This includes developmental and repeated courses.
-Audit and non-credit classes are not considered for financial aid and will not be included as attempted financial aid hours.
 If a student completes a course that he/she received an incomplete grade in, the student must notify the financial aid office in writing, in order for satisfactory academic progress to be again reviewed.

 Upon a completed financial aid file, a student’s current status at NCCC will be reviewed.
 Qualitative and quantitative measures are required to determine satisfactory academic progress.
 That criterion is listed below.